As many as 60 percent of all cases of water damage in Canada could have been prevented or mitigated, according to Axis Insurance Managers.

 Tip: Always check the state of your hoses before using your washers

-Water Damage due to Toilet Leaks or Overflows
+Water Damage from Toilet Leaks or Overflows

 Water from a running toilet is usually categorized as Category 1 or Clean Water.
 A plumber can help you fix the toilet and if you are worried about moisture lingering in your bathroom, you can dry it yourself with these drying tools and this 3-step water mitigation process.